 Placing a Composite Filling

-To get the composite filling ready, we have to prepare your tooth the same way as we had to in the past, by removing the decay from the tooth and making sure the area to be filled was clean.
+To get the composite filling ready, we have to prepare your tooth the same way as we had to in the past, by having you come into our Santa Clara, CA office, removing the decay from the tooth, and making sure the area to be filled was clean.
 From there, we apply layers of the composite material into your tooth, hardening it in place with a light between each layer.
 This allows it to become incredibly strong, and to get into all of the crevices on the inside of your tooth.
 Once all of the layers are completed, we then shape the composite filling to perfectly fit in the natural tooth, and then we polish the filling.
 This helps to prevent the filling from wearing out prematurely and prevents staining.

 The Pros and Cons of Composite Fillings